 Frozen custard is a dairy-based frozen dessert that also contains egg yolks for added richness.
 Although very similar to ice cream, less air is whipped into frozen custard during freezing, which creates a distinctly dense, creamy texture.

-A rich, dairy-based dessert with approximately 4-8% butterfat and 12-16% sugar.
+A rich, dairy-based dessert with approximately 4% to 8% butterfat and 12 percent to 16 percent sugar.
 This Italian dessert is denser than ice cream because less air is whipped in during the freezing process.
 Gelatos are often flavored with fruit, nut butter, and sometimes fresh herbs.

 Italian ice is a smooth, non-dairy frozen dessert.
 Although it contains no dairy, it is made similarly to ice cream.
 Sweetened and flavored water is agitated during the freezing process to create very fine ice crystals, which yield a soft, smooth product.
-The freezing method and resulting texture are what makes Italian ice different from it's more rustic counterparts, granita and shaved ice.
+The freezing method and resulting texture are what make Italian ice different from its more rustic counterparts—granita and shaved ice.

 Sherbet is a very low-fat frozen dairy product.
-Unlike ice cream, sherbet contains a mere 1-2% butterfat.
+Unlike ice cream, sherbet contains a mere 1 percent to 2 percent butterfat.
 To maintain a soft, smooth texture, sherbet compensates for the low-fat content with much higher sugar content.
 The high level of sugar prevents large ice crystals from forming and keeps the mixture soft.
 Sherbet is often found in fruit flavors, most notably orange, strawberry, and lime.
 In many European countries, sherbet and sorbet are synonymous, both terms being used for a non-dairy type of frozen dessert.

 Slush, Slushie, or Slushy

-Sorbets are a frozen, non-dairy dessert made with sugar, water, and a fruit puree or other flavoring.
+Sorbets are a frozen dessert made with no dairy at all, just sugar, a fruit purée or other flavoring, and sometimes water, wine, or liqueur.
 Sorbets have a fine, soft texture due to constant churning during the freezing process.
-Sorbets are sometimes also flavored with wine or liqueur in addition to fruit.